Mount Everest in 2018: Overview

 A gourmet pop-up restaurant at Everest Base camp was planned this year, making international news.
-A group of chefs planned a seven course meal featuring local ingredients, and one of the challenges of serving gourmet food at high altitude is that people's sense of taste is altered.
-The Chef noted he planned to use the style of cooking Sous-vide on the expedition.
+A group of chefs planned a seven course meal featuring local ingredients.
+The chef said that he planned to use the sous-vide style of cooking on the expedition.

 On 13 May 2018, a group of Nepali climbers reached the summit of Mount Everest, the first of the season.
 This group paves the way for more climbers to reach from the Nepal side of the mountain, and 346 permits were granted for this year in the climbing season which runs in the spring from April to the end of May.
 As of April 2018, about 350 climbing permits for tourists had been issued so far on the Nepal side.
 Another 180 climbers were said to be making a summit bid from the northern side, in China (Tibet region).
 This is the time when there are a few days of calm and good weather high on the mountain.

-Some of the fatalities this season were a Japanese climber who died on his 8th attempt and was known for returning to make a summit attempt in 2015 even after he lost nine of his fingers in an attempt to summit in 2012.
-Also, a climber from Macedonia is reported to have died on the mountain.
+Some of the fatalities this season were Japanese climber Nobukazu Kuriki, who died on his 8th attempt.
+He had returned to make a summit attempt in 2015 despite losing nine of his fingers in an attempt to summit in 2012.
+Also, a climber from Macedonia was reported to have died on the mountain.
 By 19 May 2018, the Kathmandu Times reports that at least 277 climbers had summited Mount Everest.
-About 5 people are reported to have died or gone missing mountaineering at Mount Everest by late May 2018, including Nobukazu Kuriki, Gjeorgi Petkov, Rustem Amirov, and Lama Babu Sherpa.
+About five people were reported to have died or gone missing on the mountain by late May 2018, including Nobukazu Kuriki, Gjeorgi Petkov, Rustem Amirov, and Lama Babu Sherpa.